 - What can I do to better support you and the team?

 - What have I done this year that most ticked you off?

-- What am I doing that’s most helpful to you?
+- Can you describe what I’m doing that is most helpful to you?

-If you’ve been using your Let’s Grow Leaders MIT Huddle Planner (free for download here), preparing to conduct or receive a mid-year review should be that much easier, with your weekly accomplishments captured in one place.
+If you’ve been using our one-on-one meeting tools on a regular basis, preparing to conduct or receive a review should be that much easier.